thir13en/training-angular/notes/universal.md

 send it to the client really fast and bootstrap the app from there.
 Angular Universal runs on a `node` `express` server.

+By default, SPA's first render is a blank page, because they rely on the JavaScript bundles to be runt in order to start rendering the page content.

 ### Setup example (might be outdated)
 ```typescript
 import { ng2engine } from 'angular2-universal';